microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls the minimal number of visible leading and trailing lines surrounding the cursor.
 Known as 'scrollOff' or `scrollOffset` in some other editors.
   "editor.cursorSurroundingLines": 0,

-  // Controls when `cursorSurroundingLines` should be enforced
+  // Controls when `cursorSurroundingLines` should be enforced.
-  //  - default: `cursorSurroundingLines` is enforced only when triggered from keyboard and API
+  //  - default: `cursorSurroundingLines` is enforced only when triggered via the keyboard or API.
   //  - all: `cursorSurroundingLines` is enforced always.
   "editor.cursorSurroundingLinesStyle": "default",